 Among these "chargeable" expenditures are those going for negotiations with employers, enforcing collective bargaining agreements, informal meetings with employer representatives, discussion of work-related issues with employees, handling employees' work-related problems through the grievance procedure, administrative agencies, or informal meetings, and Union administration.
 In the past, approximately 70-75% of the International Union's expenditures have gone for such activities.
 The percentages of Local Union expenditures on "chargeable" activities have generally been higher.

-Among the expenditures treated as "nonchargeable," which objectors will not be required to support, are those going for community service (including participating in charitable events), legislative activity, cost of affiliation with non-CWA organizations, support of political candidates, participating in political events, recruitment of members to the Union, and members-only benefits (including members-only social events).
+Among the expenditures treated as "nonchargeable," which objectors will not be required to support, are those going for community service (including participating in charitable events), legislative activity, cost of affiliation with non-CWA organizations, lobbying, support of political candidates, participating in political events, recruitment of members to the Union, and members-only benefits (including members-only social events).
 In the past, approximately 25-30% of the International Union's expenditures have gone for such "nonchargeable" expenditures.
 The percentages of Local Union expenditures on "nonchargeable" activities have generally been lower.

 2. Objectors will be given a full explanation of the basis for the reduced fee charged to them.
 That explanation will include a more detailed list of the categories of expenditures deemed to be "chargeable" and those deemed to be "nonchargeable," and the independent certified public accountants' report showing the Union's expenditures on which the fee is based.
 In addition to any other avenue of relief available under the law, objectors will have the option of challenging the Union's calculation of the reduced fee before an impartial arbitrator appointed by the American Arbitration Association, and a portion of the objector's fee shall be held in escrow while he or she pursues that challenge.
 Details on the method of making such a challenge and the rights accorded to those who do so will be provided to objectors along with the explanation of the fee calculation.